phxmg/lutron-telnet/README.md

 ## Acknowledgments

-Based on experience with several Lutron integration libraries and documentation.
+Based on practical experience with several Lutron integration libraries and documentation.